rocket-league-replays/rocket-league-replays/README.md

 r.save(parse_netstream=True)
 ```

 To process a different replay, simply change `pk=1` to reference your replay object.
-The Octane binaries are automatically updated when you use `runserver`.
+The Rattletrap binaries are automatically updated when you use `runserver`.

 ## Development notes